httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 ### Serializing a Date {#ser-date}

-Given a Date as input_integer, return an ASCII string suitable for use in an HTTP field value.
+Given a Date as input_date, return an ASCII string suitable for use in an HTTP field value.

 0. Let output be "@".
 1. Append to output the result of running Serializing an Integer with input_date ({{ser-integer}}).